 Elements of Production: Write a 3-to-5 page paper about one of the plays we will read this semester and explain how it would have been produced at the time it was written.
+Full instructions will be available on the course website.
 Worth a maximum of 100 points.

 Term Paper: Write a 5-to-8 page researched biography of a person whose work significantly advanced the art of theatre.
+Full instructions will be available on the course website.
 Worth a maximum of 200 points.